 Slip (sl) to any hole on side of blanket and chain 2 (represents first single crochet (sc). *Chain 3, sc in next hole.
 Continue down side repeating from*, folding edge under as you go.
 At corners it may be necessary to add a ch 1 between the stitches on either side of the corner to keep cloth smooth.
 Continue around to beginning and slip to first ch 3, finish off.

-You can build on this row using shells or join me at ’Pattern for Living’ for a short and simple video tutorial for the Baby Elephant on Parade edging shown above.
+You can build on this row using shells or join me at ’Baking Outside the Box’ for a short and simple video tutorial for the Baby Elephant on Parade edging shown above.